top of page

 Russ Pinnizzotto - Vice President

 Russ Pinizzotto has been observing the Universe since he was less than a year old - at least that’s what his mother says.
 Seventy plus years later he is an AstroLeague Master Observer and Master Binocular Observer with a collection of at least eight telescopes and three binoculars.
-Russ teaches astronomy at Simmons University in Boston when he isn’t diligently working as Simmons’ provost.
-He has taught introductory astronomy over 20 times at Merrimack College, Wentworth Institute of Technology, and Simmons University.
+Russ taught introductory astronomy over 20 times at Merrimack College, Wentworth Institute of Technology, and Simmons University before he retired in June 2024 after being in academia for over 30 years.
 He holds a B.S. in Chemistry from Caltech, a Ph.D. in Materials Science from UCLA, and an M.S. in Astronomy from Swinburne University of Technology in Melbourne, Australia.
-On a clear night, he can usually be found observing the skies from either the eighteenth floor deck of his apartment building in downtown Boston or from his home in Phippsburg, Maine.
+He has completed over 50 AstroLeague Observing Programs and Challenges, and is currently working on several more.
+He is the AstroLeague Galaxy Groups and Clusters program coordinator.
+On a clear night, he can usually be found observing the skies from his home in Phippsburg, Maine.
+More recently you can even find him at his garage in the middle of the day observing Sun with his new hydrogen-alpha solar telescope.
+Clear Skies!

 My interest in astronomy probably began as a small child when I observed and was fascinated by a very bright comet (Comet Mrkos).
 While I never lost my interest in astronomy, my other science interests broadened, culminating in a Ph.D. in Microbiology.
 I contrast the two fields by saying that astronomers look through eyepieces at very large objects very far away, and microbiologists look through eyepieces at very small objects very close up!
 I have retired from a career at IDEXX Laboratories developing diagnostic medical devices, so I can now devote more time to astronomy.
 The recent advances in space-based telescopes and in hobbyist-level scopes make this a great time to explore the heavens!